itsqianatompkins/tech-saas-ecommerce-analysis/README.md

-# SaaS Business Impact: A Cross-Functional Analysis in Gaming Commerce

 # Background

 GameGalaxy has grown rapidly across platforms and markets, but lacks a unified view of sales performance, customer value, and fulfillment efficiency.
 As competition and operating costs rise, leadership needs clear, data-driven insight into revenue-driving products, high-value acquisition channels, and logistics bottlenecks impacting customer loyalty.